-Dundee Utd's 1983 title win remembered
+Clocks, bridies & Wee Jim's pyjamas - Utd's title win

 Only 14 men played more than five times; six were native to the city; 10 had come through the youth ranks; and transfer fees were paid for just two, £192,000 being lavished on Hegarty and Bannon.

-McLean had spent 12 years building a team to win the championship and spent a further decade attempting to emulate them, but in that one glorious season it all fell into place.
+McLean had spent 12 years building a team to win the championship and spent a further decade attempting to emulate them, but in that one glorious season, it all fell into place.

-"That United team, it was an exceptional side," says Sturrock.
+"That United team, it was an exceptional side," Sturrock says.
 "People forget that the following season we got to the European Cup semi-final and then found out that the referee had taken a bribe.
 So we could have been in the final against Liverpool.
 I mean, Dundee United?
 It's incredible really."

 The same could be said of the conclusion to their campaign.
 United's shallow squad roused themselves to win their final six matches and overhaul both Celtic and Aberdeen.

-Each of those games, including three consecutive 4-0 wins ahead of the decider, were vital but one in particular stands out: having lost at Parkhead in April, United returned to Glasgow and secured a 3-2 victory, despite the dismissal of Richard Gough.
+Each of those games, including three consecutive 4-0 wins ahead of the decider, were vital, but one in particular stands out: having lost at Celtic Park in April, United returned to Glasgow and secured a 3-2 victory, despite the dismissal of Richard Gough.

-"That was the turning point, a real game-changer because it put us a point ahead having been written off ," says Bannon.
-"All of a sudden we had our noses in front and we kept winning from there on in."
+"That was the turning point, a real game-changer because it put us a point ahead having been written off ," Bannon says.
+"All of a sudden, we had our noses in front and we kept winning from there on in."

 For all that he recognises its importance, Bannon's recall of the game is sketchy.
-"I remember the pitch being like a beach, big Goughie getting sent off and Ralph scoring a great goal but beyond that… did we get a penalty?"
+"I remember the pitch being like a beach, big Goughie getting sent off and Ralph scoring a great goal, but beyond that… did we get a penalty?"

 They did.
 And he scored it, adding to Hegarty's opener before another virtuoso effort by Milne, who took a cross on his chest and lashed a 25-yard volley past Pat Bonner.

 The winger had also scored twice before being sent off in the win at Pittodrie a few weeks earlier.
-"Ralph, that season, was fantastic," says Hegarty.
+"Ralph, that season, was fantastic," Hegarty says.
 "There were games that either he or Paul Sturrock won almost by themselves."

 The triumph in Glasgow moved McLean's men within a point of Celtic and they went top for the first time that weekend, towsing Kilmarnock while Celtic were losing to Aberdeen, who were four behind with two games in hand.

-The failure of Alex Ferguson's side to win at Easter Road seven days later, coupled with another thumping United win at Morton, ensured it was in their own hands.
+The failure of Ferguson's side to win at Easter Road seven days later, coupled with another thumping United win at Morton, ensured it was in their own hands.

-"It clicked for me that we had a right chance with about five games to go," says McAlpine.
+"It clicked for me that we had a right chance with about five games to go," McAlpine says.
 "But that game at Cappielow is the one that stands out because I remember the club organising buses for the fans."

-"Aye, that was a nice move by Wee Jim," adds Bannon.
+"Aye, that was a nice move by Wee Jim," Bannon adds.
 "It was like rent-a-crowd and it made a massive difference because our lack of away support meant we really had to win games off our own back.
 That makes it even more remarkable."

 So, too, does the fact United played a chunk of that match without a recognised goalkeeper after McAlpine went off injured.
 "I got a stud above my hip, which left a hole above the bone and seized me up a bit," he recalls.
 "But I hung on until we were 3-0 up before I went off and we always knew Heggy was more than capable anyway…"